 Walkways in the area

-Park your car in the city center, in the Innovatum area or by the locks and discover the area by foot.
-The Trollhättan waterfalls are only about 1 kilometer from Drottningtoget square, the main square in Trollhättan, Innovatum is about 2 kilometers and the locks 2.5 kilometers.
+Park your car in the city center, in the Innovatum District or by the locks and discover the area by foot.
+The Trollhättan waterfalls are only about 1 kilometer from Drottningtoget square, the main square in Trollhättan, the Innovatum District is about 2 kilometers and the locks 2.5 kilometers.
 This means that you don't have to think about parking, you can easily reach all popular sights on foot.
-If you want to walk from the center, we recommend following the Trollhätte canal, all the way from Klaffbron bridge down to Innovatum and then the locks.
+If you want to walk from the center, we recommend following the Trollhätte canal, all the way from Klaffbron bridge down to the Innovatum District and then the locks.
 Here is a gravel path that goes along the canal which is both easy and beautiful to follow.
 If you want to reach Trollhättefallen and Älvrummet, you can instead cross the Klaffbron bridge and then go to the left and you are at the northern end of the Älvrummet area.

 In the area there are plenty of beautiful walking and hiking trails that you can follow, there is a lot to discover and we want to help you.
 Come to the Tourist Information Center in Trollhättan and we will help you with maps and show you great ways to enjoy the area.